If you don’t know the different options on the market, here’s a quick guide.

 1. Window Air Conditioner

-This single unit has all the components located in the same casing, along with a double-shaft fan motor.
+This single unit has all the components it needs, along with a double-shaft fan motor.

 - Propeller coil

 - Filter drier

 A ‘ton’ is how much heat an AC unit can remove in one hour.
 A window air conditioner, on average, is 1 to 4 tons.